Segun Ikudehinbu

-Segun Victor Ikudehinbu (born June 16, 1989 in Lagos) is a Nigerian football player currently playing for Kotkan Työväen Palloilijat.
+Segun Victor Ikudehinbu (born June 16, 1989 in Lagos) is a Nigerian football player who currently plays for Sporting Bengal United F.C.

 In September 2017, Ikudehinbu was sentenced to two years and two months imprisonment for two counts of rape.
 Itä-Suomi Court of Appeals upheld the sentence passed previously by Pohjois-Savo District Court.
 The rapes took place in Kuopio, fall 2015.
 The defendant denied any wrongdoing and claimed the intercourse was consensual.